ahmad-511/number-to-word/PHP/README.md

 # Number to word converter using PHP

-## How to add NumberToWord.php to your Excel workbook
+## How to add NumberToWord.php to your Project

 Require **NumberToWord_ar.php** file
 ```php